Toyota C-HR+ Review 2026

 Besides the Ford Capri, the C-HR+ is likely to find itself going toe-to-toe with a number of electric SUV coupe alternatives including the rakish Cupra Tavascan, the well-regarded Hyundai Ioniq 5 as well as the Scandi-cool Volvo EC40.

-Keep this page bookmarked for further news and our comprehensive Toyota C-HR+ review later this year.
+Keep this page bookmarked for further news and our comprehensive Toyota C-HR+ review in the weeks ahead.